Ultra-low-sulfur diesel: Central and Eastern Europe (“Accession Countries”)

 As of 2008, most accession countries are expected to have made the transition to diesel fuel with 10 ppm sulfur or less.
 Slightly different times for transition have applied to each of the countries, but most have been required to reduce the maximum sulfur content to less than 50 ppm since 2005.
 Certain exemptions are expected for certain industries and applications, which will also be phased out over time.
 Compared to other EU countries, ULSD may be less widely available.

 Serbia

 In Serbia, an EU candidate country, all diesel fuel has been of the ultra-low-sulfur ("evrodizel") type since August 2013.
 Before that, there were two types of diesel fuel: D2 with 500 ppm sulfur or more, and low-sulfur "evrodizel".

 North America

 Canada

-Under Sulphur in Diesel Fuel Regulations (SOR/2002-254), the sulfur content of diesel fuel produced or imported was reduced to 15 ppm after 31 May 2006.
+Under Sulfur in Diesel Fuel Regulations (SOR/2002-254), the sulfur content of diesel fuel produced or imported was reduced to 15 ppm after 31 May 2006.
 This was followed by the reduction of sulfur in diesel fuel sold for use in on-road vehicles after 31 August 2006.
 For the designated Northern Supply Area, the deadline for reducing the sulfur content of diesel fuel for use in on-road vehicles was 31 August 2007.

-An amendment titled Regulations Amending the Sulphur in Diesel Fuel Regulations (SOR/2005-305) added following deadlines:
+An amendment titled Regulations Amending the Sulfur in Diesel Fuel Regulations (SOR/2005-305) added following deadlines: